 As the tenth anniversary of 9/11 draws nigh, the media is saturated with reflections on this defining event of our generation.
 Watching or reading certain pundits can be a maddening experience, as they draw wrong conclusions or hype the tragedy.
 Other types of coverage can make your heart leap into your throat, such as the cover of one magazine I saw in the airport recently entitled "9/11 Children" featuring those who had lost parents on that fateful day.
-For reflective articles, I have benefited from the latest issues of _WORLD _and _Tabletalk _magazines.
+For reflective articles, I have benefited from the latest issues of WORLD [link now expired] and Tabletalk magazines.

 I recall how horrified I was ten years ago, as events unfolded, by the evil forethought of the perpetrators.
 For years the terrorists had been learning to fly so they could control the cockpit; they plotted such things as what types of planes to hijack, their routes, fuel amounts, passenger levels, etc.; they chose symbolic targets representing our financial, military and political power (the Shanksville, PA, crash preventing a plane from flying into the US Capitol Building).
 Insidiously, Osama Bin Laden even deliberately chose the date of 9/11 .
 In his laughing, diabolical mind, he knew these three numbers were the ones Americans dial for emergencies.

 Thinking as a former math teacher about those numbers, I wondered if there was a positive use one could make of them.
 Yes, I am admitting here that I looked to see what the Bible verses with the reference of 9:11 say.
 I wondered, "Do any of them in their proper context contain truth that might communicate when the subject of this tragedy arises?"
 After all, the reference would make it easy to remember and might help in witnessing.
 I did and do feel a bit silly, about like rolling dice to find a verse.
 But then again, "Man casts the lot, but its every decision is from the Lord."